 Already been to Fallingwater but flight 93 is actually closer to the route than expected, will take a look.

-Imo the southern route is more interesting because Iowa Nebraska there is fuck all besides corn for 12 hours.
+Imo the southern route is more interesting because Iowa Nebraska there is frick all besides corn for 12 hours.
 If you go that route then maximize your time in Chicago because you won't hit St Louis or Kansas City.
 You can skip Omaha unless you want to eat a Runza.

 Check out Mesa Verde, Colorado rockies, or Denver, rock formations in Utah, injun owned stores in Utah,